hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ### Within a form

-While less common, an Input Group can be used within a form collect related data, perform generative functions like creating API keys, and for filtering within a search field.
+While less common, an Input Group can be used within a form to collect related data, perform generative functions like creating API keys, and for filtering within a search field.

 !!!
 Do